GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Honolulu, HI 96813-2858

-History: Erected for Hawaii in 1941, the Diocese of Honolulu succeeded the Prefecture-Apostolic for the Hawaiian/ Sandwich Islands, 1826-1844, and the Vicariate-Apostolate for the Hawaiian Islands, 1844-1941, both of which were under the leadership of the Congregation of the Sacred Hearts of Jesus and Mary.
-Since the 1840s, a number of Catholic Native Americans resided in the Honolulu area resulting from employment/ service in the fishing industry and the U.S. Armed Forces.
-In 1999, it was estimated that 500 baptized Native American Catholics from various tribes resided within the Honolulu Diocese.
+History: Erected for Hawaii, 1941, the Diocese of Honolulu succeeded the Prefecture-Apostolic for the Hawaiian/ Sandwich Islands, 1826-1844, and the Vicariate-Apostolate for the Hawaiian Islands, 1844-1941, both of which were under the leadership of the Congregation of the Sacred Hearts of Jesus and Mary.
+Since the 1840s, some Catholic Native Americans have resided in the Honolulu area resulting from employment in the fishing industry and service in the U.S. Armed Forces.
+In 1999, it was estimated that 500 baptized Native American Catholics resided in the Honolulu Diocese.

 Holdings of Catholic records about Native Americans:

 Volume: Some entries

 Description: Sacramental records (e.g. baptism, marriages, burials) for Native American parishioners of Our Lady of Peace Cathedral, Honolulu, and other parishes.
 For records at Pearl Harbor Naval Station, Honolulu, see the guide entry for Archdiocese for the Military Services, Washington, District of Columbia.